aarusso/OxiWear/README.md

 ### analysis
 - `samplingFq_vs_HR`: Analysis regarding how the sampling frequency impacts error in calculating heart rate across heart rate amplitude
 - `samplingDur_vs_HR`: Analysis regarding how the sample duration impacts error in calculating heart rate across heart rate amplitude
-- `get_hr_distribution`:  measured HR will differ somewhat depending on the starting index.
+- `get_hr_distribution`:  Measured HR will differ somewhat depending on the starting index.
 This function measures that distribution for comparison across parameter settings.
 - `get_hr_distribution_chunks`:  Similarly, this function extracts random segments of a prescribed sample duration to get a distribution of heart rate estimates across segments.
+- `test_data_rate`:  Used by `get_alarm_time_distribution`, this function mimics a data update period strategy and outputs the corresponding SpO2 values that would have been detected.
+- `get_alarm_time_distribution`: Used by `inter_sample_vs_alarm_time`,  this function determines how delays in alarm time interacts with the choice of data update period.
+- `inter_sample_vs_alarm_time`:  This function determines how alarm time delays vary with both the choice of the inter sample spacing and the choice of low-SpO2 trigger threshold.
+- `get_battery_fraction`: This function calculates the proportion of battery life saved given a sampling strategy.

 ### plotting